LAPD Investigating After Retired Detective Caught On Camera Using Racial Slur

 LOS ANGELES (CBSLA) — The Los Angeles Police Department is investigating after a retired detective was caught on camera using a racial slur during a confrontation with a Black man.

-Los Angeles County District Attorney George Gascón announced Tuesday that his office would review 370 cases handled by the man who he said was a homicide detective.
+L.A.
+County District Attorney George Gascón announced Tuesday that his office would review 370 old cases in which the homicide detective was reportedly a witness.

-READ MORE: Officer Injured, Suspect Dies In Shootout With Police During Barricade Near USC

 The video in question is disturbing & involves a former homicide detective exhibiting racist tendencies. @LADAOffice is taking immediate action & has identified several cases where this individual was a witness.
 We are in the process of notifying defense attorneys in such cases. https://t.co/ksQhGuo1t4